dusterherz/True-Monokai-ITG-Flat-Theme/README.md

 ## Contribution

-If you want to contribute, please see [Kevin Altman](https://github.com/itsthatguy/theme-itg-flat) repository which is intended for it.
+If you want to contribute, please, go see [Kevin Altman](https://github.com/itsthatguy/theme-itg-flat) repository which is made for that.